The growth of the internet has indeed led to the sprout of many online businesses using this as a platform for cheap and efficient transactions.

-- Creating a protocol that is independent of a given transport mechanism that is used with easiness. while also allowing the mechanism is used with ease.
+- Creating a protocol that is independent of a given transport mechanism that is used with easiness. while also allowing the machine to be used with ease.

-The idea behind principles dictated in these objectives is to protect the information in a given card, to protect information in a given communication medium and at the same time allow for identification of the merchant and user without much of a hustle.
+The idea behind principles dictated in these objectives is to protect the information in a given card, to protect the information in a given communication medium, and at the same time allow for identification of the merchant and user without much of a hustle.

 Cryptographic Techniques used in the SET

 If you are new to computer security, then cryptography is simply the science that entails the study of methods used in protecting data in communication systems.
 Cryptography is relying on advanced mathematical principles in ciphering data, making it very tough for eavesdroppers to reverse engineer the process.

 In the case of SET, a technique known as public-key cryptography is used unlike in traditional debit cards that use secret-key cryptography.
 So, what is the difference?